-It’s safe to assume that if your business serves, distributes, or manufactures alcohol, you will want and need some extra insurance protection.
-Because alcohol consumption isn’t always linked to making the best choices (I mean, right?) your company may be held responsible if someone drinks at your establishment or consumes your liquor, and then ventures off to cause some damage.
-One drunk fight on your property could result in more fees and liability claims than you can cover on your own — and that’s where liquor liability insurance comes in.
+Because alcohol consumption isn’t always linked to making the best choices (potential understatement of the century), your business may be held responsible if someone drinks at your establishment or consumes your liquor and then ventures off to cause some damage.
+One drunk fight on your property could result in more fees and liability claims than you can cover on your own.
+That’s where liquor liability insurance comes in.

 Table of Contents

-Liquor liability insurance is an endorsement small businesses should add to their liability coverage if they profit from alcohol.
-This type of insurance covers liability claims that arise because a client, patron, or consumer has had too much drink and causes damage to a person or property.
-This is not limited to property damage at your business but also damage that person may cause once they’ve left your establishment, too.
-If you were the business that sold the alcohol, you may be liable, and while that might seem extreme, the law doesn’t see it that way.
+Liquor liability insurance covers claims that arise because a client, patron, or consumer has had too much to drink and causes damage to another person or property.
+Property damage is not limited to your business but also the damage someone may cause once they’ve left your establishment.
+If your business sold or provided the alcohol, you may be liable for these damages.
+It might seem extreme, but the law doesn’t see it that way.

 What Liquor Liability Insurance Covers